What we do

 There is more information about referrals and how to complete the form on the NACCC website, if you need additional support with this, please get in touch with us.
 Note that neither parents contact details will be seen by the other, unless they agree.

 Each parent is then contacted by the NACCC to complete the referral process.
 Once we have the referral, we will make contact with both parents to start contact.
 There is a £20 registration fee for the parent seeking contact on completion of this form.

-To make a referral please contact Pippa O’Connell on email@example.com or 01242 580812 to ask for the relevant referral forms.
-These will then be emailed to both parents.
+To make a referral please complete the form below.
 Completion of these forms and pre visits must be completed by both parents before contact can begin.
 A risk assessment will be carried out once the referrals forms have been received and you will be contacted to arrange pre visits.

 This takes place during Supported Contact hours (Saturday 1.00-3.00).
 This is a service available for families needing extra support to make the transition between Supervised and Supported Contact.
 A worker will remain with the family throughout the supported contact session and be on hand to support.
 The worker will also be extra vigilant to keeping an eye and ear open to any areas of risks identified through the supervised contact process.
 The amount of sessions offered will be dependant on each individual circumstances and will be reviewed every 4 sessions.
 We anticipate most families will then move into supported contact, however this gives us the option to put a contact back into Supervised Contact should the staff feel this is necessary.
 Sometimes a signed agreement by both parents addressing risks may be put in place in order for this to take place.

 Supported Contact: There is no further charge for supported contact.

 Supervised Contact: £45 for the first hour and £35 for any subsequent hours taken on the same day.
 This needs paying before the contact session can take place.
 This includes a report written.
 If no report is needed, the costs remain the same.